 Here at ESSE, we’re always striving to bring new and interesting exhibits on the objects, moments, and memories that make up part of the American woman’s story.
 Take a moment to check out what we currently have housed here at the museum.

-ESSE Purse Museum is excited to announce a new temporary exhibit Purses with Purpose: Girl Scouts through the decades, which opens Tuesday, May 21, 2019.
-The exhibit runs through Sunday, August 18, and is included in regular admission price.
+ESSE Purse Museum is excited to announce a new temporary exhibit Hats & Pins, which opens Tuesday, September 3, 2019 and runs through Sunday, December 30, and is included in regular admission price.

 A Century Of Women And Handbags 1900-1999